yonileibowitz/Blog/blog-posts/analyzing-uber-rides-history.md

 This is by no means Big Data, and not even close to Billions of rides, which I've covered in [another post](analyzing-nyc-taxi-rides.md){:target="_blank"}, however it does allow to see the capabilities of Kusto (Azure Data Explorer) very nicely.
-Plus, if you hop over to that other post after reading this on, you'll see that Kusto performs *extremely* good for data sets with billions of rides.
+Plus, if you hop over to that other post after reading this on, you'll see that Kusto performs great for data sets with billions of rides too.

 *(Got suggestions for more interesting queries?
 Let me know and I'll update the post based on your feedback)*